MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/Supported-Oracle-Linux-virtual-machines-on-Hyper-V.md

 12. The key\/value pair \(KVP\) infrastructure might not function correctly without a Linux software update.
 Contact your distribution vendor to obtain the software update in case you see problems with this feature.

-13. On [!INCLUDE[winblue_server_2_md](../../includes/winblue_server_2_md.md)] Generation 2 virtual machines have secure boot enabled by default and some Linux virtual machines will not boot unless the secure boot option is disabled.
+13. On  Windows Server 2012 R2  Generation 2 virtual machines have secure boot enabled by default and some Linux virtual machines will not boot unless the secure boot option is disabled.
 You can disable secure boot in the **Firmware** section of the settings for the virtual machine in **Hyper\-V Manager** or you can disable it using Powershell:

     ```
     Set-VMFirmware –VMName "VMname" -EnableSecureBoot Off